rubak714/Flask_App_CICD/README.md

 Then visit [http://localhost:5000](http://localhost:5000) to confirm it runs.
 Use CTRL+C to stop the Flask app.

-**Note:** Your `requirements.txt` file should be kept inside the `app/` directory, as that's where your `Dockerfile` and `Jenkinsfile` are configured to look for it when copying and installing dependencies.
+**Note:** `requirements.txt` file should be kept inside the `app/` directory, as that's where the `Dockerfile` and `Jenkinsfile` are configured to look for it when copying and installing dependencies.

 ## 3. Build Docker Image